 Striped Wall Quotes

+Can we put some kind of titling in the blue strip at the top, i.e. Paul Rand on Design or something like that?

 I was just doing what they were doing in Europe.
 I didn’t claim that this was any great, original stuff, because it wasn’t.
 It was influenced by Surrealism and Picasso.

 Interview with Steven Heller, 1988